 - To receive credit for e-CHUG, you must submit an Electronic Verification of Completion (EVC).
 Failure to submit your EVC will result in a hold on your student account.
 To submit your EVC, click “Verify completion of your eCHECKUP TO GO” on the Resources tab.

 - Check the box confirming you want to verify you completed e-CHUG.

 - Type your name, email, and WSU ID number.
 Select “Health Promotion Health and Wellness Services” to send your verification to us.

 - Print your certificate if you want to.
 After the screen reads “Verification Complete,” you can log out.

 Student account hold

 e-CHUG is a mandatory requirement.
 If you do not compete e-CHUG and submit your EVC, you will have a hold on your student account which prevents you from registering for next semester.

 The only way to remove the hold is to complete the survey and submit your EVC.
 Temporary removal of a hold is not an option.
-Please note it can take up to two business days after completing e-CHUG and submitting your EVC to remove your hold.
-If you have completed e-CHUG and submitted your EVC but have a hold on your account, please email us.
+Holds will be lifted every Friday after we receive your EVC.
+If after that timeframe you still have a hold on your account, please email us.